Apple sales suffer rare holiday drop amid iPhone X concerns

 Its second most important contributor to revenue was its services business, which includes Apple Music and its App Store.
 It generated $8.47 billion in revenue, up 18 percent from a year ago.

-Apple noted that last year's quarter lasted 14 weeks, while this past fiscal first quarter was only 13 weeks, affecting numbers.
+Apple noted that last year's quarter lasted 14 weeks, while this past fiscal first quarter was only 13 weeks, affecting the comparison between periods.

 Apple's net income rose to $20.07 billion, or $3.89 a share, from $17.9 billion, or $3.36 a share, a year ago.